Sustainable Development Initiative (SDI)

 The negotiations at COP25 aim to conclude the rulebook on Article 6.
 The rulebook is an important opportunity to establish a framework for the required knowledge sharing on tools and approaches to promote SD in Article 6.
 The SDI is recommending the launch of a work programme to develop a voluntary tool or approach that addresses SD assessment.

-The following series of Policy Briefs were published in fall of 2018, summarising outcomes of the series of SD Dialog workshops with Parties and other stakeholders held under Chatham House rules since July 2017.
+The following series of Policy Briefs were published in fall of 2018, summarising outcomes of a series of sustainable development dialog workshops with Parties and other stakeholders held under Chatham House rules since July 2017.

 Please note, views stated in these documents are those of the authors and do not represent any consensus among the Parties involved.